Close Modal

 Praise

-Field of Vision is an exquisite, strange contemplation of contrasts that feel both universal and deeply American: the Arizona desert, drenched Maine shores; tenderness and violence; dreams and the dreamlike twists of real life.
+Field of Vision is an exquisite, strange contemplation of contrasts that feel both universal and deeply American: the California desert, drenched Maine shores; tenderness and violence; dreams and the dreamlike twists of real life.
 These poems twist perceptions, drawing us in, lulling us in order to surprise us.
 They remind me that poetry can be an act of rescue, reviving not only language but also the reader.” —Elisa Gonzalez, author of Grand Tour

 Author